 December 10 is Human Rights Day.
-This is the day in 1948 the United Nations General Assembly adopted the Universal Declaration of Human Rights.
+In 1948, on December 10, the United Nations General Assembly adopted the Universal Declaration of Human Rights.
 Across the world people are encouraged to come together and stand up for equality, equity, inclusivity, justice and the dignity of all human beings.

-- Read the Universal Declaration of Human Rights.
+- Read the Universal Declaration of Human Rights, opens a new window.

-- Read this child-friendly version of the Declaration of Human Rights to your children.
+- Read this child-friendly version, opens a new window of the Declaration of Human Rights to your children, grandchildren or students.

 - Check out a book about human rights.